-Dock spiders get their name due to their preference for living between and underneath the boards of the cottage dock.
-However, Canada’s largest spiders are expanding their territory around the cabin.
+Dock spiders prefer to live between the boards of the cottage dock, but Canada’s largest spiders are expanding their territory around the cabin.

 Dock spider habitat

-Dock spiders will search out prey wherever it might be abundant.
-As a result, it isn’t a surprise to find the big furry spiders with their menacing fangs hanging around the sheds, outhouse, and gazebo.
+Dock spiders search out prey wherever it might be abundant.
+As a result, it isn’t a surprise to find the big furry spiders with their menacing fangs hanging around the sheds, outhouse, gazebo, or outdoor shower.

-We even had a huge dock spider hanging out in the cottage one summer.
+We even had a huge dock spider living inside the cottage one summer.

-Generally, the largest dock spiders always seem to be around the dock.
-Maybe that’s the best hunting territory and the smaller dock spiders have to find the next best location when searching for a home.
+The largest dock spiders always seem to be around the dock.
+Maybe that’s the best hunting territory.
+The smaller spiders have to wait their turn and find the next best location when searching for a home.